Friday, November 18, 2022

 Party at Tulliallan

 In 1960, the Elders put the property up for sale - 600 acres in 4 lots including the homestead block of 190 acres.
 The homestead was described as a spacious weatherboard homestead, set in delightful surroundings, with all modern conveniences.
-(25) This original house was later demolished, but I don't have the date for that.
+(25) This original house was later demolished, it was still there in the early 1990s, but that's all I can say (26).
 As James and Nancy Elder were still at Tulliallan in 1972, according to the Electoral rolls, the property either did not sell or they changed their mind.
 Their daughter Susan operated a Cheviot sheep stud on the property.
-The Age reported in March 1972 that she had founded her stud flock in 1955 on Cheviots from Tasmania and New Zealand (26).
+The Age reported in March 1972 that she had founded her stud flock in 1955 on Cheviots from Tasmania and New Zealand (27).
 James died in 1978 aged 76 and Nancy in 1974, aged 70.

 The Cheviot flock belonging to Susan Haggard (nee Curtis) at Tulliallan in 1972.